Dayhun/TAMWOOD_Frontend/02-CSS/README.md

 $ git add .

-### - Commit your changes after adding and before pushing
+### - Commit your changes after adding and before pushing.
+Screenshot!

 $ git commit -m "Your message is mandatory"